Table of Contents

 1. Increases Efficiency

-Closed-loop systems are more efficient than open systems.
+Closed loop systems are more efficient than open systems.
 Since their design keeps the water enclosed inside the system, closed systems do not require additional water periodically to replace that lost from evaporation.
-Efficiency also increases in the winter when closed-loop systems can operate dry, which prevents freezing during the colder months.
+Efficiency also increases in the winter when closed loop systems can operate dry, preventing freezing during the colder months.

 2. Ability to Adapt to Optimum Performance

 Closed circuit cooling systems improve performance and efficiency by up to 50% savings compared to open systems.
 The closed circuit has four ways to adapt to cooling needs and outside temperature changes: